Tag: performance optimization

 }

-💡 Pro Tip: Use const for values that are truly immutable and unlikely to change.
-Examples include mathematical constants like Pi or configuration values that are hardcoded into your application.
+Pro Tip: Use const for values that are truly immutable, such as mathematical constants or application-wide configuration values that will never change.

-⚠️ Gotcha: Avoid using const for values that might change over time, such as configuration settings or business rules.
-For these scenarios, readonly is a better choice.
+Warning: Avoid using const for values that might need updates, such as configuration settings or business rules.
+Instead, consider readonly for these scenarios.

-The readonly keyword offers more flexibility than const.
-A readonly field can be assigned a value either at the time of declaration or within the constructor of its containing class.
-This makes it ideal for values that are immutable after object construction but cannot be determined at compile time.
+The readonly keyword provides a more flexible alternative to const.
+Unlike const, readonly fields are initialized either at the point of declaration or within the constructor of the class.
+This makes them ideal for values that are immutable but can only be determined at runtime.

 }